How to Transform Your Memories Into Melodies

 Finding the Rhythm in Your Words

-When I wrote my lyrics, I found a rhythm in "You left me in eclipse behind the cold dark moon."
-The stress fell on the syllables: left, lipse, cold, dark, moon.
+When I penned my lyrics, the line "You left me in eclipse behind the cold dark moon" had a natural beat.
+The stresses fell on left, lipse, cold, dark, moon.

-Pay attention to the natural flow, and rhythms will emerge.
+Pay attention to how your words flow; the rhythm will emerge.

 Developing the Melody

-No musical training?
-No problem.
+Not a musician?
+No problem!
 Hum or sing along.
-Pay attention to the natural peaks and valleys of your voice.
-Keep experimenting with notes until something clicks.
+Notice the natural highs and lows of your voice.
+Keep experimenting until something resonates.

 Sharing Your Song and Improving

-Now, show your song to close friends or family.
-I was super nervous when I first performed for my friends, but seeing their reactions was empowering.
-It felt even better when we made a music video for it.
+Now, it’s time to share your creation with a few trusted friends or family.
+I was nervous when I first performed for my pals, but their reactions were incredibly encouraging.
+We even filmed a music video for it!

 Need Music Help?

-Feeling creative and want to make music from your memories?
+Feeling inspired to turn your memories into music?
 Sign up for one helpful music email per week.